sjoerdk/idis/docs/installation.rst

     $ git clone https://github.com/sjoerdk/idis
     $ cd idis

-3. You can then start the site by invoking
+3. You can then start idis by invoking

 .. code-block:: console